AkseliLarikka/PythonProjects/Ohjelmoinnin perusteet harjoitustyö/README.md

 # Password Generator and Strength Checker

+This program was made by me as a demonstration of my skills as a part of the basic programming course in my college.

 This Python script generates a secure random password and checks its strength using a password strength checker website.
 It utilizes the Selenium library for web automation and ChromeDriver for browser interaction.

 ## Prerequisites